 Firstly, Government will identify and document negative traditional practices, beliefs and values and disseminate information on the effects of these.
-Secondly, Government will facilitate a review of laws and legislation that impact negatively on women.
+Secondly, Government will facilitate a review of laws and legislation that impact negatively on women and will ensure their enforcement.
+This will include supporting legislation on domestic violence and wills and inheritance and promoting economic empowerment programmes for women.